Daarak-Sedo/Servereless-App-by-AWS-Lamda/README.md

 9- Finally, you can configure your function's settings, such as its memory allocation and timeout, by clicking on the "Configuration" tab.

+10-  Template file (TEMPLATE.YML) will be Starting Path/File ,End Point of API,

 # Example -

 1- RESTful API: You can create a RESTful API using AWS API Gateway and AWS Lambda.
 Your Lambda function can process the API requests and return responses, making it a scalable and cost-effective way to build APIs.